Ghost00Shell/Ghost___Shell/README.md

 <!DOCTYPE html>
 <html lang="en">

 <head>
   <meta charset="UTF-8">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
-  <title>Ghost_Shell Bug Hunting Hub: Uncovering Vulnerabilities with Precision</title>
+  <title>Ghost_Shell Bug Hunting: Uncovering Vulnerabilities with Precision</title>
   <meta name="description"
-    content="Welcome to Ghost_Shell Bug Hunting Hub, your go-to destination for uncovering vulnerabilities and enhancing website security.
+    content="Welcome to Ghost_Shell's Bug Hunting, your go-to destination for uncovering vulnerabilities and enhancing website security.
 With a keen eye for detail and extensive expertise in the world of cybersecurity, Ghost_Shell is dedicated to hunting down bugs and identifying potential weaknesses in websites.
-Join us on this exciting adventure as we delve deep into the digital realm, exploring the intricate web of code to discover and mitigate vulnerabilities.
-From thorough scans to meticulous testing, Ghost_Shell's Bug Hunting Hub offers a comprehensive range of techniques and tools to ensure that your website remains resilient and fortified against potential threats.
-Trust Ghost_Shell expertise to safeguard your online presence and stay one step ahead in the ever-evolving landscape of cybersecurity." />
+Join me on this exciting adventure as we delve deep into the digital realm, exploring the intricate web of code to discover and mitigate vulnerabilities.
+From thorough scans to meticulous testing, Ghost_Shell's Bug Hunting offers a comprehensive range of techniques and tools to ensure that your website remains resilient and fortified against potential threats.
+Trust Ghost_Shell's expertise to safeguard your online presence and stay one step ahead in the ever-evolving landscape of cybersecurity." />

   <link rel="preconnect" href="https://fonts.googleapis.com">
   <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin>